ValeroJM/Simon_Says-Game/README.md

 This experience was very valuable for me where I could put into practice all I have learned.

 - All the Jest tests successfully pass
-- All the different commits can be found in this link: [Commits Repo](https://github.com/ValeroJM/js-dev-final-capstone-starter-simon-says)
+- All the different commits can be found in this link: [Original Repo with my commits](https://github.com/ValeroJM/js-dev-final-capstone-starter-simon-says)